Writer & Photographer Friends

 Kim holds a dual degree in Journalism and Arts, and a Honours degree.
 She’s recently completed a Masters in Modern Middle Eastern Studies at Oxford University; and is currently working in Jordan.
 She has travelled to 24 countries (and counting…); however her favourite eco destination is Cuba – due to its untouched landscapes and seascapes.
 Her other passions are international politics and bush walking.
 Kim has written many stories for Our Planet Travel, and continues to enjoy her travels – lucky girl!

-We would love to hear from you if you are interested in contributing to Our Planet Travel & Living.
-Please Contact Us.
+I would love to hear from you if you are interested in contributing to Our Planet Travel.